Gentle adult hands cradling a child's hands shaping a clay heart, symbolizing nurturing and guidance

 Here are Five Common Techniques to Practice Mindfulness:

 1. Practice visualization.
 An often helpful method to maintain mindfulness is visualization.
 To do this, find a quiet spot where you can be alone for a few minutes.
 Once settled in, imagine yourself in a place or situation that makes you feel happy.
-Focusing on these calming sights, while imagining the sounds and smells you experience can ease your stress and prevent you from becoming overwhelmed.
+Focusing on these calming sights, while imagining the sounds and smells you experience can ease your stress and keep overwhelming feelings at bay.

 1. Get active.
-If stressors are making you feel restless and anxious, sitting still or doing breathing exercises are not the only approach you can take to achieve mindfulness.
-In this case, getting active is a great way to calm your mind and body.
-Try taking a moment to get your body moving, stretch, or even take a brief walk outside – helping to refocus your energy.
-Plus, getting active releases endorphins – feel-good hormones that can help lift your mood.
+If stressors are making you feel restless and anxious, sitting still or doing breathing exercises are not the only approaches you can take to achieve mindfulness.
+Getting active is a great way to calm your mind and body.
+Get your body moving by stretching or taking a brief walk outside to help refocus your energy.
+Plus, getting active releases endorphins: feel-good hormones that can help lift your mood.

 1. Find a creative outlet.
-Even if you don’t think of yourself as a creative person, experimenting with hobbies like painting, knitting or even woodworking is a great way to care for yourself.
-When you find an activity you enjoy, you can easily get lost in the creative process, helping you focus on the present and let go of feelings of stress and anxiety.
+Even if you don’t think of yourself as a creative person, experimenting with hobbies like painting, knitting, or even woodworking is a great way to care for yourself.
+When you find an activity you enjoy, you can easily get lost in the creative process, helping you focus more on the present and less on feelings of stress and anxiety.

 1. Take breaks.
 We understand that caregiving often means that you are “on the clock” 24/7/365.
 To make sure that you also take care of yourself, taking breaks is of the utmost importance.
-Take a few moments each day for yourself, taking time to eat, hydrate, and practice a few of the other self care tips.
+Find a few moments each day for yourself to eat, hydrate, and practice a few of these self-care tips.

 Pro Secret: Caregiver Connections

 Another excellent way to take care of yourself is by gaining support from those walking in the same shoes as you.
-There are so many caregiver communities – both on and offline – offering you a plethora of options to find your niche group and to meet your unique needs for support.
+There are many caregiver communities—both on and offline—offering plenty of options to find your niche group and meet your unique needs for support.
 To get started, consider these opportunities for connection:

 • Caregiver Nation – A private group on Facebook hosted by Careforth, where a community of thousands of caregivers ask and answer questions, offer resources and support one another.